paybondpaybond

 How do you handle non-deterministic agent behavior?

 Execution can be non-deterministic; settlement should not be.
-Paybond constrains settlement decisions to deterministic predicates evaluated over signed evidence and a canonical provenance history.
+Paybond keeps release and refund decisions tied to a deterministic check over signed evidence and a canonical provenance history.

 What counts as evidence?

-Evidence is any signed artifact your workflow produces—tool outputs, structured result envelopes, operator review events, or dispute materials—attached to the intent lifecycle so evaluation and review remain reproducible.
+Evidence is any signed artifact your workflow produces: tool outputs, structured result envelopes, artifact hashes, operator review events, or dispute materials.
+Raw files can remain in your systems while Paybond stores the signed binding and references.

 What does tenant isolation mean in practice?